Deployment and Maintenance / Standalone Deployment

 user password and system Secret, and saving them in the DataFlux Func configuration file - Redis has no password

-- MySQL and Redis are not accessible externally
+- MySQL, Redis are not accessible externally

 After execution, you can use a browser to access http://{server IP address/domain}:8088